xueyinglyu/AVID/README.md

 # 2. Test AVID
-## AVID package includes a dataset, necessary reference, and index for testing.
-Users can run the command below directly to test the installation without file preparation.
+## AVID package includes a dataset, necessary references, and indexs for testing.
+Users can directly run the command below to test the installation without any file preparation.
 ####
 #### [your dir]: your directory where download AVID
 #### [outdir]: output directory